The Boating Party

-The Boating Party is an 1893 oil painting by American artist Mary Cassatt.
-It has been in the collection of the National Gallery of Art since 1963.
+The Boating Party is an oil painting by American artist Mary Cassatt created in 1893.
+It is also known under the titles La partie en bateau; La barque; Les canotiers; and En canot.
+Measuring nearly three by four feet, it is one of Cassatt’s largest and most ambitious paintings.
+It has been in the Chester Dale Collection of the National Gallery of Art since 1963.

+Background

 Cassatt painted The Boating Party during the winter of 1893–1894 in Antibes, on the French Riviera.
 Cassatt spent January and February 1894 at the Villa "La Cigaronne," in Cap d'Antibes with her mother.
-Cassatt was 49 years old when she painted The Boating Party.
-1893 had been a successful year for her: she had completed the mural Modern Woman, commissioned for the Woman's Building at Chicago's 1893 World's Columbian Exposition; her exhibition in 1893 at Durand-Ruel's gallery had been well received (footnote: the exhibition contained 98 items.); and the French state had decided to purchase one of her paintings for the Musée du Luxembourg.
+The previous year had been a successful one: Cassatt had completed the mural Modern Woman for the Woman's Building at Chicago's 1893 World's Columbian Exposition, her exhibition in 1893 at Durand-Ruel's gallery had been well received, and the French state had decided to purchase one of her paintings for the Musée du Luxembourg.

 Description

 The Boating Party depicts an unknown woman, baby, and man in a sailboat.
 The boat has a canoe stern, is boomless, and has three thwarts.
-The inside of the boat is described as yellow.
+Cassatt uses bold, dark colors to depict the boatman and bright yellow to contrast the boat and its passengers.
+The child is held in the woman’s lap with the man facing them and his back to the audience.
+Griselda Pollock notes that the man in the painting is dressed in a refined version of the local fisherman’s clothing which is shown through the sash around his waist and the floppy beret atop his head.

 It is an unusual painting in Cassatt's œuvre.
 While it does show her familiar theme of a mother and child, most of her other paintings are set in interiors or in gardens.
-It is also one of her largest oil paintings.
+It is also one of her largest oil paintings, surpassed in size only by a mural she painted in 1893 for the World's Columbian Exposition in Chicago, now lost.

 Influences

-Japanese woodblock prints

-In 1890 Cassatt visited the great Japanese Print exhibition at the ecole de Beaux-arts in Paris.
-Mary Cassatt owned Japanese prints by Kitagawa Utamaro (1753–1806).
-The exhibition at Durand-Ruel of Japanese art proved the most important influence on Cassatt.